Deep Variational Generative Models for Audio-visual Speech Separation: Introduction

 Recently, a family of unsupervised methods based on VAEs has been developed to address the speech enhancement problem \cite{ass_vae_Bando_2017, Leglaive_SE2018, AVSE_Using_CVAE,robse_vae_Sadeghi_2020,mixvae_se_Sadeghi_2020}.
 They rely on deep latent variable generative models consisting of two main steps.
 First, a generative model is trained on clean speech to learn a probabilistic mapping from latent space to the space of (clean) speech spectrogram.
 This is done with a VAE network equipped with an encoder and a decoder.
 The encoder approximates the intractable posterior of the latent variables using a Gaussian distribution.
 The decoder then acts as a generative model by attempting to reconstruct the clean spectrogram.
-Secondly, after jointly trained with the encoder, the decoder is combined with an unsupervised noise variance model, e.g. NMF, to infer both time-varying loudness (gain values) and the model parameters.
+Secondly, after being jointly trained with the encoder, the decoder is combined with an unsupervised noise variance model, e.g. NMF, to infer both time-varying loudness (gain values) and the model parameters.
 To make use of available visual modality, \cite{AVSE_Using_CVAE} proposed to apply a conditional VAE network \cite{CVAE_paper}, where the encoder and decoder are conditioned on the visual information.
 This approach yields state-of-the-art audio-visual speech enhancement in the unsupervised setting.

-In this paper, we inspire from our previous work \cite{AVSE_Using_CVAE} to address the single-channel audio-visual speech separation problem.
-We focus on the situation of two individuals speaking simultaneously in the presence of some background noise.
+In this paper, inspired by previous related literature~\cite{AVSE_Using_CVAE}, we address the single-channel audio-visual speech separation problem.
+We focus on the situation of two individuals speaking simultaneously in the presence of some background noise, where both faces are available.
 The main idea is to learn a generative model for clean speech spectrogram (for both speaker-dependent and speaker-independent cases), and combine it with an \ac{NMF} model for the background noise at test time.
 A Monte-Carlo expectation-maximization framework is developed to estimate the individual speech signals.
 Our experiments confirm the promising performance of the proposed approach when compared with the traditional \ac{NMF}-based and the recent \ac{DNN}-based techniques.